CIDgravity/nextcloud-cidgravity-gateway-app/README.md

 ~~Just install it from your Nextcloud application catalogue.~~ Not available (yet)

 ### Manual installation (from releases)
-* Download the latest version from the [release page](https://github.com/CIDgravity/nextcloud-cidgravity-gateway-app/releases).
+* Download the latest version from the [release page](https://github.com/CIDgravity/nextcloud-cidgravity-gateway-app/releases/latest).
-* Extract the archive to your Nextcloud's app folder, e.g. `tar xvf cidgravity-gateway-x.x.x.tar.gz -C /path/to/nextcloud/apps`
+* Extract the archive to your Nextcloud's app folder, e.g. `unzip cidgravitygateway-vx.x.x.zip -C /path/to/nextcloud/apps`
 * Enable the app in the Apps section of your Nextcloud.

 ### Manual installation (from repository)